 Okay, there's no Unusual Euphemism that will do, so let's just be blunt: the DLC costume gives two upgrades: +25% shields and a frakking camel toe.
 This can be very disconcerting, as the camera is most likely to show this on it during exposition scenes when you're supposed to be paying attention to the plot.

 Brooks in the Citadel DLC for 3 even dismissively refers to her as a sex-bot.

 Shock and Awe: Once she is rendered remotely ambulatory via appropriating the Dr. Eva mech, she has the bread-and-butter tech power Overload.

-The Smart Gal: Provides helpful advice on almost all missions and is very good at what she does behind-the-scenes.
-In the Collector Cruiser trap, she held her own against Harbinger in cyberwarfare.
+The Smart Guy: Provides helpful advice on almost all missions and is very good at what she does behind-the-scenes.
+In the Collector Cruiser trap, she held her own against Harbinger (a Reaper, no less) in cyberwarfare.

 Sapient Ship: After she's given complete control of the Normandy.

 The Talk: In 3, asks Shepard for advice on how to start relationship with Joker, since Shepard has had first-hand sexual experience in the past.
 Shepard is naturally mortified at having to do this.